SergeyGV/townofsalem/README.md

 As there's no GUI just quite yet...

 Go to main/Controller, and modify the role list inside the main function by modifying the roles.add statements.
-Role size list cannot exceed 15 and all roles must be valid roles from the game itself.
+Although the actual game has a maximum size limit of 15 and a minimum of 6, this program can work with any number of players that's not one(as there is no one to compete against).

+All entries within the role list must either be a role from the game, a specific alignment within the game(ex: Town Support), a random role from a specific faction(ex: Random Mafia), or an Any to indicate anything goes.
 There must also not be any impossible role lists, such as mafia roles being present without a killing mafia role.
-The validation suite will detect all of these errors and report them to you appropriately, and you will know what's going wrong.
+There must also be at least two competing factions within the role list(the Any and Random Neutral slots both count as another faction).
+The validation suite will detect all of these errors and report them to you appropriately, and you will know what's going wrong and what to fix.

-See the below link for a complete role list.
+See the below link for all of the roles, and their alignments.

 http://town-of-salem.wikia.com/wiki/Roles